Pavin Smith Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, the fifth-worst in the league.
+- The eight strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.

-- The Rockies' 5.16 team ERA ranks 27th among all MLB pitching staffs.
+- The Rockies have the 28th-ranked team ERA among all MLB pitching staffs (5.38).

-- Rockies pitchers combine to rank 25th in baseball in home runs given up (36 total, 1.3 per game).
+- Rockies pitchers combine to allow 38 total home runs at a clip of 1.4 per game (to rank 23rd in baseball).

-- Davis (0-0) pitches for the Rockies to make his third start this season.
+- The Rockies are sending Gomber (1-4) to the mound to make his sixth start of the season.
+He is 1-4 with a 9.28 ERA and 15 strikeouts through 21 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.